nnhai1991/android-interview-questions/CORE_ANDROID.md

 * What is `Toast` in Android?
     - A toast provides simple feedback about an operation in a small popup.
 It only fills the amount of space required for the message and the current activity remains visible and interactive.
 Toasts automatically disappear after a timeout.
 * What the difference between `Dialog` and `Dialog Fragment`?
+    - A DialogFragment is a fragment that displays a dialog window, floating on top of its activity's window.
+This fragment contains a Dialog object, which it displays as appropriate based on the fragment's state.
+Control of the dialog (deciding when to show, hide, dismiss it) should be done through the API here, not with direct calls on the dialog.
+    - Using DialogFragment to manage the dialog ensures that it correctly handles lifecycle events such as when the user presses the Back button or rotates the screen.
+The DialogFragment class also allows you to reuse the dialog's UI as an embeddable component in a larger UI, just like a traditional Fragment (such as when you want the dialog UI to appear differently on large and small screens).

 #### Intents and Broadcasting

 * What is `Intent`?
 [StackOverflow](https://stackoverflow.com/questions/6578051/what-is-an-intent-in-android)
+    - An Intent is a messaging object you can use to request an action from another app component.
+Although intents facilitate communication between components in several ways, there are three fundamental use cases:
+        - Starting an activity
+        - Starting a service
+        - Delivering a broadcast

 * What is an Implicit `Intent`?
+    - Explicit intents specify which application will satisfy the intent, by supplying either the target app's package name or a fully-qualified component class name.
+You'll typically use an explicit intent to start a component in your own app, because you know the class name of the activity or service you want to start.
+For example, you might start a new activity within your app in response to a user action, or start a service to download a file in the background.

 * What is an Explicit `Intent`?
+    - Implicit intents do not name a specific component, but instead declare a general action to perform, which allows a component from another app to handle it.
+For example, if you want to show the user a location on a map, you can use an implicit intent to request that another capable app show a specified location on a map.

 * What is a `BroadcastReceiver`?
 [StackOverflow](https://stackoverflow.com/questions/5296987/what-is-broadcastreceiver-and-when-we-use-it)
     - A broadcast receiver is a component that responds to system-wide broadcast announcements.
 Many broadcasts originate from the system—for example, a broadcast announcing that the screen has turned off, the battery is low, or a picture was captured.
 Applications can also initiate broadcasts—for example, to let other applications know that some data has been downloaded to the device and is available for them to use.
 Although broadcast receivers don't display a user interface, they may create a status bar notification to alert the user when a broadcast event occurs.
 More commonly, though, a broadcast receiver is just a "gateway" to other components and is intended to do a very minimal amount of work.
 For instance, it might initiate a service to perform some work based on the event.